johnsusek/elastalert-server/README.md

 - **GET `/config`**

-    Gets the `run_every` and `buffer_time` settings from the Elastalert 2 configuration in `config.yaml` at `elastalertPath` (from the config).
+    Gets the `run_every` and `buffer_time` settings from the ElastAlert 2 configuration in `config.yaml` at `elastalertPath` (from the config).

 - **[WIP] POST `/config`**

-    Allows you to edit the Elastalert 2 configuration from `config.yaml` in `elastalertPath` (from the config).
+    Allows you to edit the ElastAlert 2 configuration from `config.yaml` in `elastalertPath` (from the config).
 The required body to be send will be edited when the work on this API is done.

 ## Contributing
 Want to contribute to this project?
 Great!
 Please read our [contributing guidelines](CONTRIBUTING.md) before submitting an issue or a pull request.